Last updated on January 18th, 2023 at 09:33 am.

-The history of hauntings in Missouri include the St. Louis home that the book and movie The Exorcist was based on and is the Lemp Mansion, which is considered one of the ten most haunted locations in America.
+The history of hauntings in Missouri includes the St. Louis home that the book and movie The Exorcist was based on and the Lemp Mansion, which is considered one of the ten most haunted locations in America.

 You can simply type into Google, “haunted houses open near me” or “haunted locations in Missouri” or even better, scroll through our list of Missouri’s most haunted places.

 Ghosts Missouri …. a History